dvidelabs/poly.shell/README.md

     make install

-(Or use npm 0.3.x directly without the makefile, not tested - notably the makefile has some npm 1.0.0 specific references to the coffee-script compiler because coffee-script as of this writing otherwise fails with the npm 1.0.0 module system.)
+(Or use npm 0.3.x directly without the makefile, not tested - notably the makefile has some npm 1.0.0 specific references to the CoffeeScript compiler because CoffeeScript as of this writing otherwise fails with the npm 1.0.0 module system.)

 Test that things are ok (see warning below):